-Two weeks after the murders, police arrested two teenagers on drug charges; they eventually confessed to participating in the murders and implicated Taylor and six others—all of whom confessed after police interrogation, each implicating the others.
+Two weeks after the murders, police arrested two teenagers on drug charges; they eventually confessed to participating in the murders and implicated Taylor and five others—all of whom confessed after police interrogation, each implicating the others.
 Well before indictments were filed, however, Taylor recalled that he had been in police custody at the time of the murders.

 The murders occurred at 8:43 p.m.
 Police records confirmed that that Taylor had been arrested for disorderly conduct at 6:45 p.m. that evening and held in the 23rd District police lockup until 10:00 p.m.

 Even though police records backed up Taylor’s alibi, prosecutors brought charges against him and the other seven individuals who confessed.
 Charges against two of them were dismissed before trial, and one was acquitted, but the other five, including Taylor, were convicted based on their dubious confessions.

 At trial, the only evidence of Taylor’s guilt was his confession.
 His defense was that had been in a police lockup when the crime occurred—supported by the testimony of the officer in charge of the lockup and the officer who made the disorderly conduct arrest.
 The prosecution contended that the police records were inaccurate and presented the testimony of a drug dealer and a police officer who claimed to have seen Taylor on the street during the time he claimed to have been in custody.
 The jury found Taylor guilty and he was sentenced to life in prison.